radiantlogic-v8/documentation-new/documentation/installation/self-managed.md

 This document provides instructions for deploying RadiantOne Identity Data Management on your Kubernetes cluster using Helm charts.
 It covers prerequisites, lists the microservices involved, and explains how to access the Identity Data Management control panel on your local machine via port-forwarding.

 Self-managed Identity Data Management can be deployed on supported Kubernetes cluster (cloud or on-premise).
-Amazon EKS, Azure AKS, Google Kubernetes Engine and RedHat OpenShift are currently supported.
+Amazon EKS, Azure AKS and Google Kubernetes Engine are currently supported and support for additional Kubernetes vendor like RedHat OpenShift is being planned.
 The installation process exclusively utilizes Helm, meaning you will use `helm install` or `helm upgrade` commands.

 The table below shows the mapping between the Identity Data Management application version and the self-managed Helm chart version: